PBR/Pedimap/Readme.txt

 64-bit Windows versions (at least up to the current -2021- version of Windows 10).

+Installation:
+Download the zip file from the installation folder.
+Unzip the contents of this file to any directory (a new folder Pedimap in the Program Files folder would be a logical place) and double-click to run.
+Vor furthe instructions see the readme.txt and PedimaManual.pdf, both included in the zip file.

 Citation:
 Voorrips RE, Bink MCAM, Van de Weg WE (2012) Pedimap: software for the visualization of genetic and phenotypic data in pedigrees.